 "3.
-TERM: The term of the Agreement ("Term") shall commence on January 1, 2019 to December 31, 2020.
-Subject to the Executive Director's prior written authorization, Contractor shall complete any work in progress as of the then current expiration date and the Term will extend until the work is completed or earlier terminated."
+TERM: The term of this Agreement shall commence on January 1, 2019, and shall terminate on June 30, 2021 ("Term").
+Subject to the Executive Director's prior written authorization, the Contractor shall complete any work in progress as of the expiration date and the Term of the Agreement will extend until the work is completed or earlier terminated by the Executive Director."

-3. Section 4.E.1 of the Agreement, titled "Maximum Contract Amount," is amended by deleting and replacing it with the following:
+3. Section 4.a of the Agreement, titled "Budget," is amended by deleting and replacing it with the following: